Take the Snap Challenge!

-From September 15-21, during Hunger Action Month, the Eastern Illinois Foodbank personally invites you to participate in the SNAP Hunger Challenge and live on $4.50 a day for seven days.
-That’s the average amount individuals in eastern Illinois are receiving from the Supplemental Nutrition Assistance Program, or SNAP.
+From September 20-24, during Hunger Action Month, Eastern Illinois Foodbank invites you to participate in the SNAP Hunger Challenge and live on a food budget of $5.23 a day.
+That’s the average amount individuals are receiving from the Supplemental Nutrition Assistance Program, or SNAP.

 Try it for a week, a day, or even just a meal.
-It’s an exercise in empathy—a call to live in someone else's shoes for one week.
-By raising awareness of the barriers to accessing high quality, nutritious food on a food stamp budget, we hope to mobilize the public to end hunger in Illinois.
+By raising awareness of the barriers to accessing high quality, nutritious food on a food stamp budget, we hope to mobilize the public to take action against hunger in our communities.

 How the challenge works:

 This challenge is open to all individuals and involves living on what would be the weekly food stamps allowance in Illinois for an entire week, so you can get a sense of what it would be like to subsist on food stamps.
-This means spending only $4.50 per day, per person, on everything that you eat, including breakfast, lunch, dinner, snacks, seasonings and drinks.
+This means eating on a budget of $5.23 per day, per person and includes all meals - breakfast, lunch, dinner, snacks, seasonings and drinks.

 - Only buy and eat/drink items that are allowed to be purchased with food stamp benefits.